guillermooo/sublime-undocs/source/file_management/file_management.rst

 .. _official documentation: http://www.sublimetext.com/docs/2/projects.html

-.. todo: add settings example here.
+..
+TODO add settings example here.

 You can open a project from the **command line** by passing the *.sublime- project* file as an argument